Romerico234/Romerico234/README.md

 - **SecurEd Inc.**: Working on CLARK, CARD and Cyber Competencies which are platforms that provide high impact cybesecurity curricula.

 ### 🌱 I’m currently learning:
-- Everything backend 😁
+- Everything backend
 - AWS
-- DevOps tools like Docker and CircleCI†is
+- DevOps tools like Docker and CircleCI

 ### 📫 How to reach me:
 - **Portfolio**: [romericodavidjr.site](http://www.romericodavidjr.site)